WeiHao97/DIVA/quantization/ImageNet/README.md

 ### Generate 3k Images for Attack

-Run quantization/ImageNet/generateImagePerClass.ipynb with jupyter notebook.
+Run generateImagePerClass.ipynb with jupyter notebook.

 - This should generate a dataset of 3000 images that all models (full-precision, quantized model, Surrogate full-precision) of all networks (ResNet, DenseNet, MobileNet) agree on.
 - The generated dataset should be stored and imported from datasets/ImageNet/quantization/3kImages